-Google Factory reset protection is a feature that is enabled by default on your phone or tablet running Android version 5.1 or above to prevent others from using it if it gets reset to factory settings without your permission.
-If an unauthorized person tries to reset the device, the device would still require log-in using the previously configured Google username and password.
-This means that if your device is lost or stolen, another person would not be able to reset it and use it.
+Google Factory Reset Protection (FRP) is a feature that is enabled by default on Android devices running version 5.1 or higher to prevent unknown sources from using the device if it is reset to factory settings without your permission.
+If an unauthorized person attempts to reset the device, it will still require a log-in with the previously configured Google username and password.
+This means that if your device is lost or stolen, no one else will be able to reset or use it.

-However, this feature, despite being very useful, can cause some serious problems and put people in a situation in which they need to bypass Google account verification, so they can use the phone.
-Once enabled, FRP only allows a user with a Google account password to factory reset and activate the device.
-With enterprises, this is very inconvenient since company provided devices lock into an employee’s Google account.
-If the employee were to leave the company, then the device becomes unusable as a company asset.
-With Hexnode MDM, you can add a G Suite email id and google+ profile ID to log in to your devices to bypass FRP in situations where you forget/don’t know the previously configured google account credentials.
+However, despite being useful, this feature can cause serious problems and give rise to a situation in which Google Account verification needs to be bypassed to use the phone.
+Once enabled, FRP only allows a user with a Google Account password to factory reset and activate the device.
+With enterprises, this is inconvenient since the company-provided devices lock into an employee’s Google Account.
+Furthermore, if the employee leaves the company, then the device becomes unusable as a company asset.
+With Hexnode UEM, you can add a G Suite email ID and google+ profile ID to log in to your devices to bypass FRP in situations where you forget/don’t know the previously configured Google Account credentials.

 What is Factory Reset Protection?

-Data protection, or Factory Reset Protection (FRP), is a security feature on Android devices with Lollipop 5.1 and higher.
-Once FRP is activated, it prevents use of a device after a factory data reset, until you log in using a Google username and password previously set up on the device.
-When you perform a Factory Data Reset, all settings are returned to the factory default settings.
+Data protection or Factory Reset Protection (FRP), is a security feature on Android devices with Lollipop 5.1 and higher.
+Once FRP is activated, it prevents the use of a device after a factory data reset, unless you log in with a Google username and password that was previously set up on the device.
+When you perform a Factory Reset, all settings are returned to the factory default settings.
 All data is erased, including files and downloaded apps.
-If you have a Google Account set up on the device, FRP is active.
+If you have a Google Account set up on the device, the FRP is active.
 This means that after the reset, you’ll be required to log in to the Google Account using the username and password.
-If you have multiple Google Accounts set up on the device, you can log in using any of the accounts.
+If you have multiple Google Accounts set up on the device, you can log in using any of them.

-Enable Google Factory Reset Protection using Hexnode MDM
+Enable Google Factory Reset Protection using Hexnode UEM

 - Login to your Hexnode portal.